stAItuned/content-manager/articles/study-case-death-stranding/case-study-ds.md

 |:--:|
 | <b>Image Credits: Sportskeeda</b>|

 But that's not all.
-You will find also enemy factios that will wait for you and stole your equipment, and they will also hunt you down if you get spotted.
+You will find also enemy factions that will wait for you and stole your equipment, and they will also hunt you down if you get spotted.

 These enemies are of course NPC players that are guided by an Artificial Intelligence, that use a navigation map and because of so they know how to navigate the world in a realistic way.

-Let's now take a look then at the gameplay of Death Stranding and let's explain how does the *Artificial Intelligence* works in this amazing videgame.
+Let's now take a look then at the gameplay of Death Stranding and let's explain how does the *Artificial Intelligence* works in this amazing videogame.

 ### **AI for Navigation**
 Usually videogames use a data structure known as *navigation mesh* (a lot of data where you can produce a research algorithm and understand how to move inside big spaces).
 This navigation mesh is computed by looking at all the geometry in the game world, such as